claudlow/geocloud-assignment02/README.md

     ```

     **Discussion:**
+    The names of the owner in the PWD parcels was used, where names involving the University of Pennsylvania were extracted.
+The coordinate reference system was trasnformed to EPSG:2272, the Pennsylvania State Plane projection, for a more accurate area comparison between the parcels and the block groups.

 9. With a query involving PWD parcels and census block groups, find the `geo_id` of the block group that contains Meyerson Hall. `ST_MakePoint()` and functions like that are not allowed.